jasmine/jasmine.github.io/setup/ruby.md

 # Using jasmine with ruby

-The jasmine gem can be use both with and without Rails.
+The jasmine gem can be used both with and without Rails.
+(Note: The jasmine gem only supports the Asset Pipeline, not Webpacker.
+[jasmine-browser-runner](browser.html#use-with-rails) works with either style of Rails JavaScript management.)

 Add the jasmine gem to your gemfile and `bundle install`

 ```ruby